 Is the Service Worth the Cost?

-DIRECTV STREAM is at the top of the space, with a base cost of $69.99 a month.
-Only Hulu Live and fuboTV matches that price.
+DIRECTV STREAM is at the top of the space, with a base cost of $79.99 a month.
+Only fuboTV matches that price.

-Despite the cost, DIRECTV STREAM is a worthy contender if you want a true replacement to cable.
-The base plan includes nearly 70 popular networks and is good for sports and lifestyle fans alike.
+Despite the cost, DIRECTV STREAM is a worthy contender if you like traditional cable but want to save money.
+The base plan includes nearly 70 popular networks and is good for sports and lifestyle fans.

-While you may not want the top tier plan, Premier, its base plan called Entertainment, or next one up called Choice are both good options to stream live TV.
+While you may not want the top tier plan (Premier), its base plan (Entertainment) or the next one up (Choice) are both good options to stream live TV.

 Read our DIRECTV STREAM review to learn more.

-Philo is the cheapest live TV streaming service available.
-It offers over 60 channels for an affordable $25 per month.
+Philo is a service to consider if you don’t need live sports, cable news, or local networks.
+It offers over 70 channels of live programming for an affordable $25 per month.

 What to Know About Philo